Protecting Building Utility Systems from Flood Damage

 - property location relative to sensitive or wetland areas

 - additional information not shown on FIRM panels such as locally determined 100-year floodplain and future conditions floodplain elevations.
-This locally determined information can also be viewed via the Peachtree City Public Maps website.
+This locally determined information can also be viewed via the Peachtree City Floodplain Map.

 In addition to the FIRM panels, the City Building Department also maintains elevation certificates for structures that are in or may be on a parcel which is in the floodplain.
 Please contact them at (770) 487-8901 to request any copies which may be needed.